SuperlySuperKid/MazeAI/README.md

 # MazeAI
-Just a little thing im my free time.
+Just a little thing in my free time.

 Downloading: